The Bates Mill Store

 The Bates Manufacturing Company was established in Lewiston, Maine in 1850 by Benjamin Bates.
 It quickly became one of the largest textile manufacturers in New England and transformed Lewiston from a struggling agricultural town into a booming industrial city.
 By 1857, the Bates Mill in Lewiston ran 36,000 spindles, employed 1,000 hands, and annually turned out 5.7 million yards of the best quality of cotton goods.
 Even after winning multiple achievements and awards for his textiles, including “Best Pantaloon Stuffs” and “Best Plain and Fancy Cotton Fabrics”, Bates wanted more.
 Accordingly, in 1858 the Bates Manufacturing Company wove the first Bates bedspread.

 Former Bates President and Founder of Maine Heritage Weavers, Fred Lebel, recognized the historic significance of Bates Mill and was not willing to let the cherished tradition fade into the past.
-With this in mind, Lebel and his daughter, Linda Cloutier (current President of Maine Heritage Weavers), salvaged the necessary equipment from the closing mill to create a new company, Maine Heritage Weavers, in the likeness of the historic manufacturer that so many people had come to rely on both for its loved, quality bedding as well as for employment.
-Lebel further kept the tradition alive by hiring former Bates Mill employees who had lost their jobs when the Mill closed.
+With this in mind, Lebel and his daughter, Linda Cloutier (current President of Maine Heritage Weavers), salvaged the necessary equipment from closing mills to create Maine Heritage Weavers in 2002 in the likeness of the historic manufacturer that so many people had come to rely on both for its loved, quality bedding as well as for employment.
+Lebel further kept the weaving tradition alive by hiring former Bates Mill employees who had lost their jobs when the Mill closed.

-Today, Maine Heritage Weavers maintains the high quality and standards of the old Bates Mill, and continues to weave many of the original designs.
-The products are truly “loomed to be heirloomed.”
+Today, Maine Heritage Weavers maintains the high quality and standards of New England’s historic textile tradition and continues to weave many of the original designs under the famous Bates name.
+To this day, the products are truly “loomed to be heirloomed.”